ChaoYuYang0/FibrilGen-v0/README.md

 # FibrilGen
 FibrilGen is a Python library that builds various cross-beta structures with a set of controllable parameters.
 Such cross-beta structures can be purely hypothetical or modelled based on experimental data (e.g., cryo-EM or ssNMR data).
-Combining FibrilGen with MD simulations constitutes a modelling pipeline for screening geometrically feasible and energetically favorable cross-beta structures, which enables a systematic assessment of peptide-based nanomaterials.
+Combining FibrilGen with MD simulations constitutes a modelling pipeline for screening geometrically feasible and energetically favorable cross-beta structures, which enables a systematic assessment of peptide packing and peptide-based nanomaterials.

 ## PyMol versions
 v2.3.5 (commercial), v1.7.4.5 (educational), v2.3.0 (open-source)